Portis, Kansas

 Portis is a city in Osborne County, Kansas, United States.
 As of the 2020 census, the population of the city was 86.

 History

 The first settlement at Portis was made in 1871.
 In that year a trading post was established at the site.

 In 1879, the town was platted with the name of Bethany.
 The Central Branch Railroad routed through the city and built a station.
-Later, the railroad was sold to the Missouri Pacific Railroad, it became the second "Bethany" on their railroad system.
+Later, the railroad was sold to the Missouri Pacific Railroad, becoming the second "Bethany" on their railroad system.
 To prevent conflicts with Bethany, Missouri, it was decided to change the name of this station.
 The name was changed to Portis, in honor of the Vice-President of the Missouri Pacific, Thomas Jefferson Portis (born in 1827).